YOUTH TO YOUTH

 "All the youths involved said the experience was a valuable one and that they were interested in similar projects in the future."

-In much of her own documentary film work, Sarah has developed and practiced a collaborative filmmaking approach, partnering with individuals and communities to center their stories and experiences.
+Alongside her work building and running GOOD DOCS, Sarah has had a longtime career as a documentary filmmaker.
+In much of her own documentary film work, she developed and practiced a collaborative-filmmaking approach, partnering with individuals and communities to center their stories and experiences.
 Her first film was a co-production with her Boston high school students in 1991 called YOUTH TO YOUTH - A Video About Violence.
 By putting cameras into the hands of her students, she was one of the early independent filmmakers to foster and promote youth led storytelling.
 In 2005 she directed and produced DAUGHTERS AND SONS - Preventing Child Trafficking In The Golden Triangle which raised over $200,000 for a Thai NGO working on protecting Thai, Hmong, Karen and Vietnamese children.
-Some of her other credits include EARTH, WATER, WOMAN (2013) about a Rastafarian Trinidadian woman and her community combating climate change in the Caribbean, and MANY LOVES, ONE HEART (2017) on LGBT activists in Jamaica.
+Some of her other credits include EARTH, WATER, WOMAN (2013) about a Rastafarian Trinidadian woman and her community combating climate change in the Caribbean, and MANY LOVES, ONE HEART (2017) on LGBT activists and their allies in Jamaica.

-Sarah has a B.A. in Political Science from Barnard College, Columbia University and an M.A. in Education from Tufts University.
-She has taught high school social studies, ESL and youth filmmaking workshops.
+Although she never went to film or business school, Sarah has a B.A. in Political Science from Barnard College, Columbia University and an M.A. in Education from Tufts University.
+In the past, she taught high school social studies and history, adult ESL and youth filmmaking workshops.
+She also worked as journalist in Israel.
+She recently served as a jury member for Jewish Story Partners 2024 granting cycle, and is a former member of New Day Films.